wtplant/DAML_time_tracker/README.md

     port: 6865
 ```

-From the Navigoator UI you can create, update, and archive contracts from the Timetracker template.
+From the Navigator UI you can create, update, and archive contracts from the Timetracker template.